How to Access Active Directory on Windows 10 Pro: Complete Setup Guide

 Using PowerShell for Active Directory Management

 PowerShell offers powerful command-line capabilities for managing Active Directory, which is especially useful for automation and bulk operations.
-To use PowerShell with AD:
+Once you get comfortable with PowerShell AD commands, you’ll wonder how you ever managed without them.

 2. Import the Active Directory module: